UWIT-IAM/gcp-docs/docs/new-application.md

    * Others - For static web files you should use a [CDN](new-cdn.md).
 You can also use a cloud storage bucket that your app code can access via the `gcloud` or a language specific SDK.
 Also managed databases, SQL and NonSQL can be used.

+### Mount Data/Config

-3. Now with your data segmented and some storage options selected, you will need to make it so your app can injest the data.
+Now with your data segmented and some storage options selected, you will need to make it so your app can injest the data.
 As far as your app is concerned, all of these options result in either env vars or files accessable via the file system.

-   1. Firstly, for local development, make your app load this data from env vars (non secret data).
+1. For local development, make your app load this data from env vars (non secret data).
 This can be done on your local environment with dot files using something like [dotenv](https://github.com/theskumar/python-dotenv) for python for example.
 The idea is, you will have code in your app that uses it's native way of accessing env vars.
 When your container runs on Kubernetes, your pod will inject these vars for you when using a this ConfigMap or Env Vars storage option.

-   2. Second, get secrets from files.
+2. Get secrets from files.
 When doing local development you can source `dummy-secret.pem` to your github repository for your app.
 It will not have real values of course but your readme can instruct the developer how to set the necessary values.
 During `docker build` locally you can copy these files in.
 Your app code can then look for them.
 For kubernetes, you mount secrets and persistant volumes so they appear in the same directories/files in the file system for your app.
 There are assumptions made by kubernetes and defaults so please understand how these files are created and updated on a per storage option basis.

-4. You should now be able to run your application in a container locally, and, ideally, with the right config stored in [gcp-k8](https://github.com/UWIT-IAM/gcp-k8) it can run in kubernetes.
+You should now be able to run your application in a container locally, and, ideally, with the right config stored in [gcp-k8](https://github.com/UWIT-IAM/gcp-k8) it can run in kubernetes.

-5. Next steps...
+### Next steps

 1. Send all logs/data to stdout and stderr and then [use you logs](get-logs.md).

 1. Choose a git branching model that aligns with your [development and deployment patterns](https://docs.google.com/document/d/1ecFyX3HcnE8BGoc8MOvTkXyUozt7ao-0R-T7-iF0v9I/edit).
 It does not have to be GitFlow, your master branch represents an artifact that was built in the past.
 GitFlow is great for software libraries, but not so much for web applications.

 1. Proceed to setting up continous integration so that something can build your container automaticly and push to GCR (below).

 1. Enable [ingress](new-ingress.md) from outside of the cluster to your app (if needed).

 1. Now with your app running in a cluster, [instrument and monitor](https://docs.google.com/document/d/1LVZ6y0ErvEFooQFUtzycRvujTJj_dnDfZ8RnZrdTT6Q/edit) you application.

 ## Enable GCR with a Service Account